What is Other Backward Classes (or OBCs) ?

 for OBC Caste Certificate.?

-All East Indian are eligible, except the creamy layer of persons (list attached)
+All East Indian are eligible, except the creamy layer of

 What is Creamy Layer?